KDE/documentation-docs-kdenlive-org/tips_and_tricks/useful_info/using_camcorder_proxy_clips.rst

    DJI LRF=./;;.LRF;./;;.MP4

 In order to use the already available proxy files go to the project settings, and in the tab :ref:`configure_proxy_clips` check :guilabel:`Enable proxy clips` if not enabled already, and then check :guilabel:`External proxy clips` and select your camera profile.
-Now when you a clip to your project Kdenlive will automatically use the camera generated proxy instead of creating a new one.
+Now when you add a clip to your project, Kdenlive will automatically use the camera generated proxy instead of creating a new one.
 You can also directly add the proxy clip in the project and it will be recognized as a proxy.

 .. |send_us| raw:: html